Supervisor/meld3/README.txt

     (e.g. write_xml, wwrite_xhtml).

   - Output can be performed in "XML mode", "XHTML mode" and "HTML mode".
-"HTML mode" doesn't "autoclose" most tags with a separate ending tag nor does it strip HTML-related namespace declarations.
-    For example, if you create an empty textarea element and output it in XML mode the output will be rendered <'textarea/>'.
+HTML output follows recommendations for HTML 4.01, while XML and XHTML output outputs valid XML If you create an empty textarea element and output it in XML and XHTML mode the output will be rendered <'textarea/>'.
 In HTML mode, it will be rendered as '<textarea></textarea>'.
+In HTML mode, various other tags like 'img' aren't "balanced" with an ending tag, and so forth.
 You can decide how you wish to render your templates by passing an 'html' flag to the meld 'writer'.